noahseis/webrtc2sip/readme_install_walkthrough.txt

 /srv/www/htdocs/agc/webrtc.php
 /srv/www/htdocs/agc/webrtclaunch.php

+Make the edits to apply to your public ip in file webrtclaunch.php

 # mkdir /srv/www/htdocs/agc/sounds && mkdir /srv/www/htdocs/agc/assets

 Copy for javascript library support and sound support for the webphone found in the repo under
-# cp -r /usr/src/webrtc2sip/website/assets /srv/www/htdocs/agc/assets
+# cp -r /usr/src/webrtc2sip/doubango-source/branches/2.0/doubango/website/assets /srv/www/htdocs/agc/assets
-# cp /usr/src/webrtc2sip/doubango-source/branches/2.0/doubango/website/sounds /srv/www/htdocs/agc/sounds
+# cp /usr/src/webrtc2sip/sounds /srv/www/htdocs/agc/sounds
-to
-/srv/www/htdocs/agc/sounds
-/srv/www/htdocs/agc/assets

-Make the change to the extension to web phone
-Set the url to use the web phone in system settings
+Make the change to the extension for web phone in the custom conf for each extension Set the url to use the web phone in system settings

 Good luck